ScaledMap/LoadOut/README.md

 Todo list
 ----------------------------------------------
 Paginate the extracted youtube videos, update instance lists, fix redirect from the index to libreddit and invidious, export bookmarks button.
 Add filters for search engine proxies.
-Probably just going to stop messing with it after that.
+I usually do pretty much everything on the web at point.
+This type if thing works great for how i use computers.